pySTEPS/pysteps/doc/source/user_guide/example_data.rst

 Installation using the datasets module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Below is a snippet code that can be used to install can configure `pystepsrc`
+Below is a snippet code that can be used to install can configure `pystepsrc` file to
-file to point to that example data.
+point to that example data.

 In the example below, the example data is placed in the user's home folder under the
 **pysteps_data** directory.
 It also creates a default configuration file that points to
-the downloaded data and place it file in the $HOME/.pysteps (unix and Mac OS X) or
+the downloaded data and places it in the $HOME/.pysteps (Unix and Mac OS X) or
-$USERPROFILE/pysteps (windows).
-This is one of the default locations looked by
+$USERPROFILE/pysteps (Windows).
+This is one of the default locations where pysteps
-pysteps when the package is imported.
-See :ref:`pystepsrc_order` for more information
+looks for the configuration file (see :ref:`pysteps_lookup` for
-about the default *pystepsrc* locations.
+more information).

 .. code-block:: python